 There are 3 criteria that you generally have to meet:

-Generally, if you meet this criteria, you can apply for a mortgage through the First Home Loan.
+Generally, if you meet the criteria, you can apply for a mortgage through the First Home Loan.
 The criteria is slightly stricter than a normal bank but you will get a pre-approval when the main banks are unable to lend.

 The suppliers that we work with are Westpac, Co-Operative Bank and SBS.
 Even though a lot of the criteria is set by Kainga Ora, who underwrite the loan, there is still quite a bit of difference between how each bank assesses the loans.
 It is important to know that each supplier has it’s own criteria and fees and these can range substantially.